qubic/core/doc/contracts.md

 Global constants must begin with the name of the contract state struct.

 There is a limit for recursion and depth of nested contract function / procedure calls (the limit is 10 at the moment).

+## General Change Management
+Smart Contract code in Qubic is generally immutable.
+This ensures stable quality and security accross the network.
+However there are situation where you want to change your SC.

+### Bugfix
+A bugfix is possible at any time.
+It can be applied during the epoch (if no state is changed) or must be coordinated with an epoch update.

+### New Features
+If you want to add new features, this needs to be approved by the computors again.
+Please refer to the [Deployment](#deployment) for the needed steps.
+The IPO is not anymore needed for an update of your SC.